 Following the period of settlement, the permittee shall be required to mill the excavation work area surface as specified in Subsection E above and install no less than two inches of hot mix asphalt 19M64 surface course.
 The permittee shall also be required to provide a tack coat on all existing bituminous concrete surfaces and hot-poured rubber asphalt joint sealer per Section 908 of the NJDOT Standard Specifications for Road and Bridge Construction.

-After backfill, the trench will be inspected by the Director of Public Works, Supervisor of Streets or his/her duly authorized representative, and he/she will determine the extent of resurfacing necessary, i.e., trench area only, half lane width or restoration of the entire roadway width for a specified width and length on each side of the opening.
-In the event that the roadway has been resurfaced by the Borough during the previous five years, the Borough Engineer shall require full lane width or full roadway width restoration for a distance of 10 feet on each side of the roadway opening unless otherwise approved by the Mayor and Borough Council.
+After backfill, the trench will be inspected by the Director of Public Works, Supervisor of Streets or his/her duly authorized representative.
+The entire width of roadway, from curb to curb, will be restored unless otherwise directed.
+In the event that the roadway has been resurfaced by the Borough during the previous five years, the Borough shall require full lane width or full roadway width restoration for a distance of 10 feet on each side of the roadway opening unless otherwise approved by the Mayor and Borough Council.

 All saw cut edges of the existing bituminous surface shall be tact coated and sealed to form a water tight flexible seal between the two roadway surfaces.

 In the case of a trench or opening in the grass shoulder, the applicant shall restore the top four inches of the trench with material capable of supporting the growth of grass and shall fertilize and seed said surface to provide a stable stand of grass satisfactory to the affected property owner and Borough Administrator.